1fixdotio/categories-metabox-enhanced/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Replace checkboxes with radio buttons or a select drop-down in the built-in Category metabox.
+Replace the checkboxes with radio buttons or a select drop-down in the built-in Category metabox.

 == Description ==